World Health Innovation Summit is a platform that brings public and private partnerships together to fund and deliver healthcare solutions globally.

 Vision WHIS aims to support our communities to implement and deliver all seventeen of the Sustainable Development Goals in every country in the world.

-WHIS values each and every person on our globe.
+WHIS values each and every person.
 We show our values through our actions: Trust, Transparency, Honesty, Integrity and Respect.
 We treat others how we would like to be treated.

 WHIS Model Our model is simple.
 We are a community interest company.
 We generate revenue and reinvest it back into local communities to deliver the SDGs.
 We do this in a number of ways.